BaristaBandits/AlphaZip/README.md

-# Neural Networks Enhanced Lossless Text Compression
+#AlphaZip

-Welcome to the **Neural Networks Enhanced Lossless Text Compression** project!
+Welcome to the **AlphaZip - Neural Networks Enhanced Lossless Text Compression** project!
 This project explores leveraging the power of Large Language Models (LLMs) for compressing text in a lossless manner using rank-based prediction followed by compression techniques.

 ## Overview